timbru31/CustomerProductsSearch/README.md

   - not --> searches for a user withouht the provided product
   - you can combine both of them ;)

+Enter the wanted product and hit enter, the window will auto refresh and save the file automatically.

 ## Examples

 - 3play and vassecure
 - 3play and basic not basic_hd

-- Enter the wanted product and hit enter, the window will auto refresh and save automatically

 ## Issues?
 Comments?
 PR?
 Support?
 Just create an issue here and I'll take a look at it and try my best to help you out! :)